tymyrddin/purple/source/docs/continuity/degraded.md

 ## Workarounds that calcify

 Temporary measures during disruption tend to outlive the disruption.
-A manual process introduced for a week tends to persist for months.
-A bypass put in place during recovery tends to remain in place because removing it requires effort that nobody is funding now that the incident has been declared closed.
+A manual process introduced for a week persists for months.
+A bypass put in place during recovery remains in place because removing it requires effort that nobody is funding now that the incident has been declared closed.

 This is not a moral failure.
 It is what tightly loaded systems do under pressure.
 A plan that